 - Be able to distinguish between a steady flow and an unsteady flow.

-- Know why it is important to distinguish between predominantly incompressible and compressible flows.
+- Know why it is essential to distinguish between predominantly incompressible and compressible flows.

 Laminar & Turbulent Flows

-Fluid flows can be classified into two primary types, namely, laminar flows and turbulent flows.
-There is no mixing between fluid layers in a laminar flow, and they move smoothly in layers or laminas.
+Fluid flows can be classified into two primary types: laminar and turbulent.
+There is no mixing between fluid layers in a laminar flow; they move smoothly in layers or laminas.
 Laminar flows, however, transition naturally after some time (or some downstream flow distance) and become turbulent; such behavior is inevitable, at least in a naturally occurring flow environment.
-In a turbulent flow, the fluid layers mix, the viscosity of the fluid creating internal shear stresses that result in the formation of spinning fluid elements and the creation of eddies and turbulence, as shown, for example, in the flow visualization image below.
+In a turbulent flow, the fluid layers mix, and the action of viscosity creates internal shear stresses that result in the formation of spinning fluid elements and the creation of eddies and turbulence, as shown in the flow visualization image below.

-Consider now a classic flow experiment to examine the difference between laminar and turbulent flows, an experiment first conducted by Osborne Reynolds, where a dye is ejected into a pipe flow, as illustrated in the figure below.
-When the dye was ejected at low flow speeds, Reynolds found that the dye exited in a smooth or laminar flow form.
-However, after a short distance, the flow naturally started to mix between the layers of fluid, and then after some further distance, the flow became more fully mixed.
-This mixed flow is called a turbulent flow, and it is filled with random turbulent eddies of various sizes and intensities.
+Consider now a classic flow experiment to examine the difference between laminar and turbulent flows, an investigation first conducted by Osborne Reynolds, where a dye is ejected into a pipe flow, as illustrated in the figure below.
+When the dye was ejected at low flow speeds, Osborne Reynolds found that the dye exited in a smooth or laminar flow form.
+However, after a short distance, the flow naturally started to mix between the fluid layers, and then, after some further distance, the flow became more fully mixed.
+This mixed flow is called a turbulent flow, which is filled with random turbulent eddies of various sizes and intensities.
 Reynolds noted that the higher the flow velocity, the quicker the flow transitioned to a turbulent flow.
 He also determined that the process depended on the properties of the fluid, specifically its density and viscosity.

 Turbulent flows are not easy to describe from the perspective of measurement or calculation, and statistical methods must be used.
-A turbulent flow is often referred to as stochastic or non-deterministic because of its random nature.
-The formal concept of a stochastic process is classically referred to as a random process.
-Osborne Reynolds found that this type of behavior was related to the flow velocity and the type of fluid in the pipe, as well as the diameter of the pipe.
-He obtained a non-dimensional parameter involving flow density, velocity, and viscosity that became known as the Reynolds number.
+A turbulent flow is often called stochastic or non-deterministic because of its random nature.
+The formal concept of a stochastic process is classically called a random process.
+Osborne Reynolds found that this behavior was related to the flow velocity, the type of fluid in the pipe, as well as the diameter of the pipe.
+He obtained a non-dimensional parameter involving the flow velocity, density, viscosity, and pipe diameter, now known as the Reynolds number.
 The Reynolds number is given the symbol .

-Turbulent flows are the most common flows encountered in practice, but laminar flows can exist under some specific circumstances, at least for a short time after the flow is first formed.
-The third type of flow can be classified as a transitional flow in that this flow is neither completely laminar nor thoroughly turbulent.
+Turbulent flows are the most common flows encountered in practice, but laminar flows can exist under some specific circumstances, at least briefly after the flow is first formed.
+The third flow type can be classified as a transitional flow in that this flow is neither completely laminar nor thoroughly turbulent.
 Laminar flows will “transition” through this state before becoming fully turbulent, which is a process, not a sudden event, hence the name.

 A fluid that is not subjected to the action of viscosity or compressibility and does not flow in a turbulent manner is called an ideal or inviscid fluid.
 Further qualifications for an ideal fluid include no surface tension effects, and if a liquid, it does not vaporize.
 In general, an ideal (perfect) fluid flow has no internal dissipation of energy or other losses associated with the effects of viscosity and turbulence.
 In reality, no fluid can ever really be entirely ideal.
-However, under some circumstances, fluid behavior approaches the ideal.
-In this case, it can be considered as such for analyses, which is much easier to do than if the flow was considered to be viscous and turbulent.
+However, under some circumstances, fluid behavior approaches the ideal, for which the analysis is much easier than if the flow was considered viscous and turbulent.
 Such ideal flows are often referred to as potential flows, for which a large body of literature exists.

 The Reynolds number, which is given the symbol , is defined as

-For example, the figure below shows the diversity of different flow patterns obtained at different values of the Reynolds number.
-At low values of , then the effects of viscosity are important.
-In this case, the flow experiences flow separation and the formation of vortices and turbulence.
-In the limiting case, when , then the inertia effects in the flow dominate over viscous effects, and the flow approaches an ideal flow, which is one free of vortices and turbulence.
+For example, the figure below shows the diversity of different flow patterns obtained to varying values of the Reynolds number.
+At low values of , the effects of viscosity are important.
+In this case, the flow experiences flow separation and the formation of swirling flows called vortices and turbulence.
+In the limiting case, when , the inertia effects in the flow dominate over viscous effects, and the flow approaches an ideal flow, free of vortices and turbulence.
 The further implications of the Reynolds number parameter on fluid flows are considered later.